DataScienceUB/DeepLearningMaster20192020/README.md

 ## Course Software Installation

 The best way to run the course software is to use a **Docker container**.

+> A gentle introduction to docker: [How Docker Can Help You Become A More Effective Data Scientist](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5)

 There’s full documentation on installing Docker at ``docker.com``, but in a few words, the steps are:

 + Go to ``docs.docker.com`` in your browser.
 + Step one of the instructions sends you to download Docker.